Install Emacs on Windows

 Tags: #emacs #windows

-Download the .zip file containing Emacs from the FTP https://ftp.gnu.org/gnu/emacs/windows/ or from the mirror https://mirror.cyberbits.eu/gnu/emacs/windows/
+Let’s download the .zip file containing Emacs from the FTP https://ftp.gnu.org/gnu/emacs/windows/ or from the mirror https://mirror.cyberbits.eu/gnu/emacs/windows/.

-At the time of writing this post, the latest available version is 30.1.
-The file to download is therefore emacs-30.1.zip (159 MB)
+At the time of writing, the latest available version is 30.1.
+The file to download is therefore emacs-30.1.zip (159 MB).

-Unzip it in the directory of your choice, for example within C:/programs2/emacs-30.1/
+Let’s unzip it into the directory of our choice, for example within C:/programs2/emacs-30.1/.

 The subdirectories will then typically be: